How to Export Data from TradingView (Strategy Trades & Chart Data)

 02

-How to Export Chart Data from TradingView
+How Do I Export Chart Data from TradingView?

 If you need raw price data (OHLCV candles) for external analysis, here's the quick process: